Key Insights

 Since you earn a 3% match bonus on new contributions, the break-even point for coming out ahead with the Gold account is $3,000 annually.
 If you’re contributing less than $3,000 annually, it’s better to take the 1% match offered by the free account.

-While Robinhood is known for its free trading, it is wise to separate the idea of trading individual stocks for profit from investing for retirement.
+While Robinhood is known for its free trading, it’s smart to separate the idea of trading individual stocks for profit from investing for retirement.

-Investing a large portion of your money in individual stocks risks your retirement savings.
+Investing a large portion of your money in individual stocks puts your retirement savings at risk.
 Therefore, the Robinhood IRA is best for those who want access to low-cost ETFs and can manage their portfolio independently to help them achieve their retirement goals.

 Visit Robinhood to learn more.